Friends and Foes: Conditional Occurrence Rates of Exoplanet Companions and their Impact on Radial Velocity Follow-up Surveys: Results

 Several conclusions can be drawn from this figure.
 First, $\bar{n}$ is significantly greater than one across all bins considered, indicating that the detection of a single transiting planet often implies the existence of multiple additional planets (within $0.5-10 R_\oplus$ and $3-300$ d) in the same system.
 This is a reflection of the findings in previous studies (e.g. \citetalias{2020AJ....160..276H}) that most \Kepler{} planets are in multi-planet systems.
 We note that we exclude bins for planets above $6 R_\oplus$ at all periods (e.g., hot Jupiters) because our model is not well--constrained for the population of larger planets and they are of relatively less interest for our purposes; to the latter point, hot Jupiters are typically single in inner planetary systems \citep{2012PNAS..109.7982S}.
 While the mean number of planets per planetary system in this model is $3.12_{-0.28}^{+0.36}$ \citepalias{2020AJ....160..276H}, systems where transiting planets are detected tend to have higher than average multiplicities, since having more planets increases the probability of detecting at least one planet.
 Most of these planets also have RV semi-amplitudes greater than 0.1 m/s, although typically only one or two planets exhibit $K > 1$ m/s.
 The value of $\bar{n}$ decreases as the period of the conditional planet increases.
 There is also a slight gradient with increasing $\bar{n}$ towards smaller radii, likely due to the clustered nature of planet sizes; the detection of a small transiting planet suggests that there are additional similarly sized planets in the same system.
 The fact that $\bar{n}_{K > 0.1 {\rm m/s}}$ (and $\bar{n}_{K > 1 {\rm m/s}}$) show the opposite trend (i.e. decrease towards smaller radii) further supports this interpretation.

 In Figure \ref{fig:PR_grid_fmissin}, we show the fraction of observed systems where \Kepler{} would have missed an interior planet (transiting or not) conditioned on a detected planet in each $P$-$R_p$ bin.
 The black centered number (along with the color scale) and uncertainties denotes the fraction of the time where an interior planet with $K > 1$ m/s is missed; maroon and dark blue numbers include all missed--interior planets and just those with $K > 0.1$ m/s, respectively.\footnote{We note that our models only include planets between $3-300$ d, and thus ignore any planets less than 3 days (e.g. any ultra-short period planets).
 For this reason, the true fraction of missed interior planets is likely even higher than what we compute here.} The fraction is only a few percent for conditional planets in the smallest period bin ($4-8$ d) and increases toward longer periods, as expected since more planets can fit within wider orbits.
 Nevertheless, a significant fraction of these systems (as high as $30-40$\%) host interior planets with $K > 1$ m/s that would be undetected by a \Kepler{}-like transit survey!
 These results indicate the value of RV follow-up of transiting planets for finding additional short-period companions.
-Finally, the fraction of systems with missed--interior planets decreases as the sizes of the conditioned planet decreases, since all planets at shorter periods would likely be transiting and detectable if the hardest planets to detect are already recoverable by transits (due to the near coplanar nature of high multiplicity systems).
+Finally, the fraction of systems with missed--interior planets decreases as the size of the conditioned planet decreases.
+Due to the near coplanar nature of high multiplicity systems, most planets at shorter periods would likely be transiting and detectable if the planet hardest to detect (i.e. a small planet at a longer period) is already recoverable by transits.
+In other words, the discovery of a small planet often indicates a complete knowledge of the inner planetary system, while the discovery of a large planet (at longer periods) may simply mean a lack of sensitivity to smaller, interior planets.